 On Friday night, I got a message from the BBC Today programme.
 Had I heard that following requests from the NHS, Superdrug is going to screen its cosmetic patients for mental health disorders?
-And would I, as someone who has reported on the Superdrug/Botox story, come on the programme and discuss it?
+And would I, as someone who has reported on the Superdrug/toxins story, come on the programme and discuss it?

 Is this good news?
 Yes – BDD is a huge issue